-Keeping children safe in education 2020, sets out the school's responsibility to keep all staff details on the Single Central Record (example Appendix B).
-This will cover the following:
+Keeping Children Safe in Education 2021 sets out the school's responsibility to keep all staff details on the Single Central Record (also see Appendix B).
+This will cover the following

-All staff (including supply staff, and teacher trainees on salaried routes) who work at the school
+- All staff (including supply staff, and teacher trainees on salaried routes) who work at the school; and - All members of staff for independent schools, including academies and free schools, and the proprietor body.

-Safer recruitment means that all applicants will (appropriate to the role & responsibility, will have the following checks:
+Safer recruitment means that all applicants will (appropriate to the role & responsibility) have:

-- Their identity checked;

-- A barred list check;

-- An enhanced DBS check/certificate;

-- A prohibition from teaching check;

-- A section 128 check

-- Further checks on people living or working outside the UK;

-- A check of professional qualifications: and

-- A check to establish the person's right to work in the UK
+- an identity check; - a barred list check; - an enhanced DBS check requested/certificate provided; - a prohibition from teaching check; - further checks on people who have lived or worked outside the UK; - a check of professional qualifications, where required; and - a check to establish the person's right to work in the United Kingdom.